tekumara/notes/java-install-mac-osx.md

 sudo ln -sfn $HOMEBREW_PREFIX/opt/openjdk@17/libexec/openjdk.jdk /Library/Java/JavaVirtualMachines/openjdk-17.jdk
 ```

-Link thisFor the system wrappers (see below) to find this

 ## Switching versions in the shell

 Show java versions in `/Library/Java/JavaVirtualMachines/` and the preferred Java home directory: